daKmoR/testing-workflow-for-web-components/README.md

 </a11y-input>
 ```

-ahh so there we have it - the shadow dom is not yet rendered when the setter is called.
+Ahh there we have it - the shadow dom is not yet rendered when the setter is called.
-Let's be safe
+So let's be safe and add:

 ```js
 set value(newValue) {